 In a study published in the Archives of Internal Medicine, researchers found that 75 percent of men diagnosed with low-risk prostate cancer either had surgery to remove their prostates or radiation to treat it.

 These findings exemplify a lack of awareness and understanding of both patients and physicians.
-Most appalling, this study highlights conventional medicine’s unwillingness to even consider more conservative treatment options.
+Most appalling, this study highlights conventional medicine’s unwillingness to even consider more conservative treatments for prostate cancer.

-When it comes to current treatment paradigms, there’s no sure winner.
+When it comes to current treatments for prostate cancer, there’s no sure winner.
 Studies suggest that for newly diagnosed, localized prostate cancer, there is no evidence that surgery is more effective than radiation, or vice versa—and both have dreadful side effects.
 And, in terms of life expectancy, particularly for older men with less aggressive cancer, neither therapy has proven to be superior to “watchful waiting,” or simply observing disease progression.

 This is why I believe that relying solely on the blunt tools of conventional oncology puts patients in jeopardy, particularly patients with low-risk cancer.
 This is especially true because natural therapies with a proven track record for treating and preventing prostate cancer do exist.
 They include:

 Men who opt for watchful waiting rather than yanking out the prostate or frying it with radiation should be proactive.
 They need to work on slowing advancement of the disease, and a number of noninvasive, safe approaches have been shown to do just that.
 First and foremost are lifestyle changes.